harmonytf/UnCSO2/README.md

 ## Download

-You may download the latest build of UnCSO2 [here](https://github.com/harmonytf/UnCSO2/releases/latest).
+You may download the latest build of UnCSO2 here: [Releases](https://github.com/harmonytf/UnCSO2/releases/latest).

 ## Features